Below are answers to some of our most frequently asked questions.

 - It takes approx. 3-5 business days for our office to receive the FAFSA application from the government.

 - You may need to complete additional documents required by the Federal Government.
 You can check to see if you have any items required by our office in your student dashboard through SMC WIRED in the Financial Aid column.
-Make sure you choose the correct term from the dropdown menu that coincides with the correct academic year with which you are trying to resolve your financial aid (Note for returning students: if you are trying to complete financial aid requirements for the 2018-2019 FAFSA, you will want to make sure you have Fall 2018 as the term selected from the dropdown menu).
+Make sure you are viewing the correct aid year by selecting the appropriate academic year from the dropdown menu.
+For example, if you are trying to complete financial aid requirements for the 2019-20 FAFSA, you will want to make sure you have the Fall 2019 term selected from the drop down.

 - Completing a FAFSA does not mean you are eligible for financial aid.
 Please contact our office if you have questions about your eligibility.